CyberPanther232/CTF-Writeups/THM CTFs/Stolen Mount CTF/CTF-Notes.md

 Summary:

 * **NFS is Not Secure** - This protocol does not have encryption meaning anyone can read the data in a session if they are listening.
 * **What did you learn?** Using file sharing with secure passwords and encrypted data transmission is a must.
-Also, I learned that NFS session data can be saved to recover downloaded and transferred files.
+Also, I learned that NFS session data can be saved to recover downloaded and transferred files from packet captures.
 * **How could this be prevented?** By updating to the latest version of NFS or just using a different file sharing platform with encryption and use better passwords.

 ---